- City Council

 On March 17, 2020, the City Council agreed to change the annual goal-setting process from a calendar year basis (January 1 to December 31) to a fiscal year basis (July 1 to June 30).
 The City Council also agreed to receive quarterly updates rather than monthly as a “receive and file” item on the Regular portion of the City Council agenda (rather than the Study Session).
-Earlier this year, the City Council agreed to align the adoption of the goals with the budget to ensure funding of the goals.
+In early 2021, City Council agreed to align the adoption of the goals with the budget to ensure funding of the goals.

 The City Council Goals utilize the “SMART” rubric: Specific, Measurable, Achievable, Realistic, and Timely.
 The following are descriptions of the six general goal categories.